centminmod/wordpress-plugin-mirror-poc/readme.md

 ## Examples

 This example shows the WordPress plugins chosen to be downloaded were retrieved from existing Cloudflare R2 S3 object storage bucket instead of from WordPress.org as they were previously downloaded and cached.
 If you run script with `-c` cache only mode, it allows checking and updating the cache and R2 bucket without downloading files, useful for preemptive caching and system checks where you do not require actual downloading of plugin zip files to the server you ran the script from.
+You can jump straight to a demo example of how the mirrored plugin zip files can be installed [here](#demo-wordpress-plugin-install-using-local-mirror).

 ### Basic Usage